huzujun/Memo/README.md

-# Memo
+# Memo.Memo

-A simple Memo implemented by swing
+A simple Memo.Memo implemented by swing